 Travelling alone is both fun and adventurous.
-Whether it’s meeting new people, exploring unseen places or being one’s own guide, you can master the art of travelling alone by keeping some basic things in mind before you get started on your excursion.
+Whether it’s booking flight tickets, meeting new people, exploring unseen places or being one’s own guide, you can master the art of travelling alone by keeping some basic things in mind before you get started on your excursion.

 Since you won’t have anyone along who can keep an eye on your luggage, it’s best to pack and travel light.
 Try to limit yourself to a knapsack and a trolley suitcase.
 Also, lock your belongings properly.
 Keep your credit cards and cash separately and not with other belongings.